apache/spark/docs/sql-ref-syntax-qry-select-unpivot.md

 * **name_column**

-    The name for the column that holds the unpivoted column names.
+    The name for the column that holds the names of the unpivoted columns.

 * **values_column**

-    The name for the column that holds the unpivoted values.
+    The name for the column that holds the values of the unpivoted columns.

 ### Examples